-Making perfectly seared ahi tuna steaks is easier than you may think and the addition of a golden sesame seed crust takes it over the top!
-Ahi tuna sears quickly and doesn't require much for it to be totally delicious, so follow this recipe and you can serve a gourmet fish dinner at home!
+Making perfectly seared ahi tuna is easier than you may think, and adding a golden sesame seed crust takes it over the top!
+Ahi tuna sears quickly and doesn't require much for it to be totally delicious, so follow this recipe, and you can serve a gourmet fish dinner at home!

 Jump to: